Volume of a Cone Formula

 mediumCommon Mistakes

-- Using slant height instead of perpendicular height
+- Using slant height as vertical height β volume uses perpendicular height.

 Why This Formula Matters